 Andal Subdivision - Paschim Bardhaman, West Bengal

-The total area of the subdivision is 78 km², including 19.43 km² rural area and 58.71 km² urban area.
-The sex ratio is approximately 904 females per 1,000 males.
+According to the 2011 Census, the total area of the subdivision was 78 km², including 19.43 km² of rural area and 58.71 km² of urban area.
+The sex ratio was 904 females per 1,000 males.

 List of Villages in Andal Subdivision